How will you stay in touch with me?

 We will check in at two different stages after your induction to see how you’re progressing.

-There will be Bi-annual and end of year reviews.
+There will be bi-annual and end of year reviews.
 This is very much a two-way process and is designed to get a feel for how you managed during your time as an Ambassador, if there’s anything else you need from us, and also what could be improved.
-We’re strong believers in continuous iterating and refining
+We’re strong believers in continuously iterating and refining the way we work.

 When do I start completing my challenges?